DevOpsBootcamp/website/README.md

 of minutes, the build may have failed.
 Check that `make html` doesn't throw any errors in your copy of the repo, and ask someone with admin access on readthedocs to investigate what it reports is broken.
+Basic Training — often called boot camp — prepares recruits for all elements of
+service: physical, mental and emotional.
+It gives service members the basic tools necessary to perform the roles that will be assigned to them for the duration of their tour.

 ## Viewing Slides: